esa/pykep/doc/sphinx/index.rst

 PyKEP is a scientific library providing basic tools for astrodynamics research.
 Algoritmic efficiency is a main focus of the library, which is written in C++ and exposed to Python using the boost::python library.
-At the library core is the implementation of a solver for the multiple revolutions Lambert's problem, objects representing the Sims-Flanagan low-thrust model, efficient keplerian propagators and more .... in its current version the library is only supporting unix systems (tested on various linux distributions and MacOSX)
+At the library core is the implementation of an efficient solver for the multiple revolutions Lambert's problem, objects representing the Sims-Flanagan low-thrust model, efficient keplerian propagators and Taylor-integrators and more .... in its current version the library is only supporting unix systems (tested on various linux distributions and MacOSX)

 Contents: